Office of Clinical Studies

-All courses with field placements require students to have 1) a valid criminal background clearance (CBC) on file at OCS, and 2) a cleared TB test on file at Student Health Services at Laurel Hall by the first day of the semester.
+All courses with field placements require students to have 1) a valid criminal background clearance (CBC) on file at OCS, 2) a cleared TB test on file at Student Health Services at Laurel Hall, and 3) Child Protection Registry clearance by the first day of the semester.
 Students are responsible for completing their clearances.
 OCS notifies students systematically about completing the CBC and TB test so that they are eligible to take your course.

 Below are the steps that OCS takes to help students complete their clearances.

 - Incoming freshman are notified by US mail in June to have their clearances completed before arriving on campus.

 - Current students receive an email prior to fall and spring registration reminding them to complete the clearances for courses with field placements in the subsequent semester.

 - OCS provides transportation for students to complete the CBC at Troop 2 in Bear during the first week in May and December.
 Please encourage students to take advantage of this service.

 - After students register for courses, OCS routinely monitors course rosters and notifies the students who need updated clearances.
 Students who do not have a valid CBC on file by the first day of the semester will be instructed to drop the course(s) with a field placement.
 No exceptions are made for students who do not have a valid CBC by the first day of the semester per the University Council on Teacher Education.